GoldilocksHQ/goldilocks-data/doc/systematic_data_extraction.md

     -   Option 1: `is one of ["Profile Has Phone", "Profile Has Address", "Profile Has Email"]`
     -   Option 2: `is not one of ["Profile Has Phone", "Profile Has Address", "Profile Has Email"]`

+This hierarchical logic is implemented in the `ParameterProvider` class (`src/utils/parameter_provider.py`), which recursively generates all possible search parameter combinations.
+It interacts with the `ProgressTracker` to skip combinations that have already been successfully processed in previous runs.

-## 3. Concurrent Execution & Command-Line Arguments
+## 3. Concurrent Execution & Architecture

-The script is designed to significantly improve performance by executing the data download process concurrently.
-It uses a producer-consumer model:
--   A **single main thread** (the "producer") explores the parameter hierarchy to find "workable" queries.
--   A **pool of worker threads** (the "consumers") executes the `mass_request_pages` function for each workable query, downloading the data in parallel.
+The script uses a multi-threaded, queue-based architecture to maximize performance by decoupling network I/O from disk I/O. It consists of four main components:

+-   **Producer (Main Thread)**: A single main thread is responsible for exploring the parameter hierarchy via the recursive `process_layer` function.
+When it discovers a "workable" query, it does not perform the download itself.
+Instead, it places the parameter set and its total profile count onto the `work_queue`.
+-   **Downloader Workers (Thread Pool)**: A pool of worker threads (number configurable via `--threads`) are the consumers of the `work_queue`.
+Each worker pulls a parameter set, executes the `mass_request_pages` function to download all pages, and places the results and progress updates onto two separate queues.
+-   **File Writer (Dedicated Thread)**: A single, dedicated thread consumes from the `results_queue`.
+Its only job is to write the JSON response data to disk.
+This isolates all file-writing I/O, preventing it from blocking the high-volume downloader threads.
+-   **Progress Logger (Dedicated Thread)**: A single, dedicated thread consumes from the `progress_queue`.
+Its only job is to log events to the `ProgressTracker`, ensuring that updates to the ledger file are handled efficiently and in a thread-safe manner without slowing down the downloaders.

 This behavior can be configured with the following command-line arguments:

--   `--threads`: (Optional) Specifies the number of concurrent worker threads to use for downloading data.
+-   `--threads`: (Optional) Specifies the number of concurrent downloader worker threads.
 The default value is `5`.
-Increasing this number can improve download speed, but may be limited by network bandwidth and API rate limits.
+Increasing this number can significantly improve download speed.
--   `--dry-run`: (Optional) If this flag is present, the script will perform the entire parameter exploration process but will not execute the mass request downloads.
-This is useful for validating the query logic without making a large number of API calls.
+-   `--dry-run`: (Optional) If this flag is present, the script will perform the entire parameter exploration process but will not place any items on the work queue.
+This is useful for validating the query logic without making any API calls.

 ## 4. Execution Flow

-The script will operate using a recursive or deeply nested loop structure that follows the parameter hierarchy.
+The script operates using a recursive producer and multiple concurrent consumers.

+1.  **Initialize**: The script starts all worker threads (downloaders, writer, logger), which are idle, waiting for items on their respective queues.
-1.  **Initialize Query**: The script starts with the static `country` parameter and the first value from the highest-level moving parameter (Layer A: `last_modified_date`).
+2.  **Produce Work**: The main thread begins the recursive `process_layer` exploration.
+It starts with the static `country` parameter and descends through the hierarchy.

-2.  **Check Total Results**: A single API request is made with the current set of parameters (`page_size: 1`, `page_number: 1`) to fetch the `counts.profiles_total_results`.
+3.  **Check Total Results**: A single API request is made with the current set of parameters (`page_size: 1`) to fetch the `counts.profiles_total_results`.

-3.  **Decision Point**:
+4.  **Decision Point**:
-    -   **If `profiles_total_results` < 10,000**:
+    -   **If `profiles_total_results` < 10,000 (and > 0)**:
-        -   The query is considered "workable."
+        -   The query is "workable."
-        -   The script enters **Mass Request Mode**.
-        -   It calculates the total number of pages and iterates from page 1 to the last page, sending a request for each.
-        -   Each successful response is saved as a separate JSON file.
-        -   The progress for this parameter combination is logged to the tracking CSV (see Section 5).
+        -   The `(parameters, total_profiles)` are placed on the `work_queue`.
-        -   The script then moves to the *next* parameter value in the *current* layer (e.g., the next date range).
+        -   The script then moves to the *next* parameter value in the *current* layer.
     -   **If `profiles_total_results` >= 10,000**:
         -   The query is too broad.
-        -   The script descends to the next layer in the hierarchy (e.g., from Layer A to Layer B).
-        -   It adds the *first* parameter value from this new, deeper layer to the query.
-        -   It repeats the **Check Total Results** step with the newly refined query.
+The script descends to the next layer in the hierarchy and repeats the **Check Total Results** step with the newly refined query.

-4.  **Bottom of Hierarchy**: If the script reaches the final layer (Layer H) and the total results are still >= 10,000, it will proceed with the **Mass Request Mode** for that query, accepting that it will only be able to retrieve the first 10,000 of the available profiles.

-## 5. Rate Limiting

-To avoid overwhelming the Neuron360 API, a rate limit will be strictly enforced.
-The script will ensure that no more than 1,000 requests are sent per minute.
-This will be achieved by introducing a small delay (e.g., 70ms) after each API call.
+    -   **If `profiles_total_results` == 0**:
+        -   The query is empty.
+This branch is pruned, and the script moves to the next parameter value in the current layer.
+5.  **Consume Work**: As soon as a work item appears on the `work_queue`, an idle downloader thread picks it up and begins fetching all pages for that query.
+6.  **Process and Distribute**: For each page downloaded, the downloader thread places the JSON response on the `results_queue` and a page completion message on the `progress_queue`.
+7.  **Write and Log**: The file writer and progress logger threads work concurrently in the background, saving files and updating the ledger.
+8.  **Completion**: The main thread finishes exploring the hierarchy and waits for all queues to be empty.
+It then signals the worker threads to exit, and the script finishes.

-## 6. Progress Tracking
+## 5. Progress Tracking

-A CSV file (`data/request_tracker.csv`) will be used to log the state of the extraction process.
-This allows for monitoring and enables the script to be stopped and resumed without losing progress.
+A robust, append-only **Ledger CSV** (`goldilocks-data/data/systematic_request_ledgers/`) is the source of truth for tracking progress.
+This allows the script to be stopped and resumed without losing its place.

-The CSV will have the following columns:

--   `timestamp`: When the query was executed.
--   `parameters_json`: A JSON string representing the exact `parameters` payload used for the query.
--   `total_profiles`: The value of `profiles_total_results` for the query.
--   `status`: The outcome of the query (e.g., `COMPLETED`, `IN_PROGRESS`, `SKIPPED_TOO_LARGE`).
--   `last_completed_page`: The last page number successfully downloaded.
-For completed queries, this will equal the total number of pages.
--   `error_message`: Any error message encountered during processing.
+The ledger stores events (`CHECK`, `PAGE_UPDATE`, `COMPLETED`, `FAILED`) and reconstructs the full state of the system on startup, ensuring that already-completed work is skipped.

-## 7. Skills Enum Enhancement
+## 6. Skills Enum Enhancement

-The `src/enums/neuron360/skills.py` file will be updated to include the complete and correct taxonomy of skills as defined by the Neuron360 documentation.
+The `src/enums/neuron360/skills.py` file has been updated to include the complete and correct taxonomy of skills as defined by the Neuron360 documentation.
 This includes:
 -   A comprehensive `SkillCategory` enum.
 -   A comprehensive `SkillSubCategory` enum.
--   A dictionary mapping each `SkillCategory` to a list of its corresponding `SkillSubCategory` members, which is crucial for the hierarchical iteration (Layer E -> Layer F).
+-   A `SKILL_HIERARCHY` dictionary that maps each `SkillCategory` to a list of its corresponding `SkillSubCategory` members, which is crucial for the hierarchical iteration (Layer E -> Layer F).

+## 7. Error Handling and Logging

+To ensure the extraction process is robust and resilient, several error handling mechanisms have been implemented:

+-   **API Retries**: The core `Neuron360Service` includes a retry mechanism with exponential backoff.
+It automatically re-attempts requests that fail with a 5xx server error.
+-   **Failed Request Logging**: Any API request that ultimately fails (after all retries) is logged to a dedicated file: `logs/failed_requests.log`.
+This log contains the full request parameters and the error response, allowing for manual inspection and re-processing at a later time.

+## 8. Testing

+The script includes features to facilitate testing and validation:

+-   **Dry Run Mode**: The `--dry-run` command-line argument allows the script to execute its entire parameter generation and decision-making logic without making any actual data-downloading API calls.
+-   **Unit Tests**: The project includes unit tests for key components.
+Mocks are used to isolate services and validate their behavior independently.